 Was the dog bite provoked?
 Animal behavior expert opinion

 Whether provocation happened in any given instance is determined by the totality of the circumstances.
 Similar actions affect dogs differently, and any given action will not necessarily provoke an attack by a dog.
-Appellate courts can rule on legal definitions about provocation.
+Appellate courts pass judgement on legal definitions about provocation.
 However, ultimately whether provocation occurred is a question about animal behavior because the actions of the dog are the substance of the matter.
 It is important that each dog bite instance be evaluated on a case-by-case basis.
 Animal behavior expert considers factors which include:

 - The nature of the act by the plaintiff